GloryYYC/blog/about.md

 About Glory

-I am a data analyst.
+I am a data analyst and a weekend cyclist.
 Gruaduate from school of decision science.
 Interest in how to use data to improve decision making.
 Try to be a minimalist, especially on digital world.